ashley-ha/hello_flora_proj/README.md

   - Using an optimal model tuned by scikit-learn to make predictions on unseen data.
   - Creating a standalone model using the parameters tuned by scikit-learn.
   - Saving an optimal model to file for later use.
+  # C R E D I T vvv
+# Thank you to Jason Brownlee and Machine Learning Master for the Template and coding walkthrough!